Opening Thought

 He does not abandon the Church when she is difficult.
 He does not replace her when she is weak.
 He does not lose those given to Him by the Father.

-“All that the Father gives me will come to me, and whoever comes to me I will never cast out.”
+“All that the Father giveth me shall come to me; and him that cometh to me I will in no wise cast out.”

 John 6:37